mlochbaum/BQN/tutorial/expression.md

 ## Modifiers

 Functions are nice and all, but to really bring us into the space age BQN has a second level of function called *modifiers* (the space age in this case is when operators were introduced to APL in the early 60s—hey, did you know the [second APL conference](https://aplwiki.com/wiki/APL_conference#1970) was held at Goddard Space Flight Center?).
-While functions apply to subjects, modifiers can apply to functions *or* subjects, and return functions.
+While functions apply to subjects, modifiers apply to functions *or* subjects, and return functions.
 For example, the 1-modifier `˜` modifies one function—that's where the 1 comes from—by swapping the arguments before calling it (Swap), or copying the right argument to the left if there's only one (Self).

         2 -˜ 'd'  # Subtract from
         +˜ 3      # Add to itself